lblod/frontend-lokaal-mandatenbeheer/README.md

 > When ACM/IDM is not configured, the frontend will default to the "mock login" setup instead.

-### Feature flags

-> TODO This functionality is not supported yet.

-Feature flags are new / experimental features that can be enabled by setting them to "true".

-> There are no feature flags available right now.

 ### Plausible

 > TODO This functionality is not supported yet.